venkata-pavani/venkata-pavani/README.md

 [![Visitors](https://visitor-badge.glitch.me/badge?page_id=venkata-pavani.venkata-pavani)](https://github.com/venkata-pavani/)

 - 😄 Pronouns: She,Her(s)
-- About Me : A traditional conservative , ambitious, independent woman who hail from southern part of <a href = "https://en.wikipedia.org/wiki/Visakhapatnam">India</a>
+- About Me : An ambitious, independent woman with a traditional and conservative values hails from southern part of <a href = "https://en.wikipedia.org/wiki/Visakhapatnam">India</a>

 ## 🔭 I’m currently working on ..